KPN-CISO/AttackMatrix/README.md

 ## Known issues

-Yes, I know the code could be cleaner and more efficient, particularly that horrendous mess of a PHP script.
+The Webgrapher needs fixing.
 I'm not a professional webdeveloper, okay!? :-)

 ## Thanks